 The District's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition.
-Cash equivalents also include cash with county treasury and investment in local agency investment fund (LAIF) balances for purposes of the Statement of Cash Flows.
+Cash equivalents also include cash with county treasury for purposes of the Statement of Cash Flows.